lukaszcz/infinitary-confluence/README.md

-This is a formalisation of coinductive confluence and normalisation proofs for the infinitary lambda-calculus.
+This is a formalisation of coinductive confluence and normalisation proofs for the infinitary lambda calculus.
 The following theorems are formalised.
 1. Confluence of Böhm reduction over any set of strongly meaningless terms.